Applicants Who Have Been Disqualified from Law School

-An application should fully disclose the facts of the matter or matters that led to dismissal and provide evidence that such problems are unlikely to present themselves again and that bar authorities have provided assurance that bar admission would not be negatively impacted by the matter or matters involved.
+Your application should fully disclose the facts of the matter or matters that led to dismissal and provide evidence that such problems are unlikely to present themselves again and that bar authorities have provided assurance that bar admission would not be negatively impacted by the matter or matters involved.

-Have a current subscription to the LSAC Credential Assembly Service that contains complete transcripts for all academic coursework attempted or completed since secondary (high) school, including the dismissing law school.
+- You are required to have a current subscription to the LSAC Credential Assembly Service that contains complete transcripts for all academic coursework attempted or completed since secondary (high) school, including the dismissing law school.

-Write a personal statement that details the circumstances that led to your law school dismissal and provides evidence that you are academically capable of law study and being admitted to the bar.
+- You must write a personal statement that details the circumstances that led to your law school dismissal and provides evidence that you are academically capable of law study and being admitted to the bar.
 Provide documentation in support of your statement whenever possible.
 Evidence that you have or are actively remediating problems is useful.